tmdt-buw/schlably/README.md

 While the framework works out of the box and can be adjusted through config files, some changes are intentionally only possible through changes to the code.
 We believe that this makes it easier to apply small changes without having to deal with complex multi-level inheritances.

-Please see the documentation for more detailed information and tutorials.
+Please see the [documentation](https://schlably.readthedocs.io/en/latest/index.html) for more detailed information and tutorials.

-Check out the official [publication on arXiv](http://arxiv.org/abs/2301.04182) ​
+Check out the official [Preprint on arXiv](http://arxiv.org/abs/2301.04182) ​
 ## Install
+Schlably, in its current version, only supports Python 3.10 and may be incompatible to other versions (e.g. 3.11).
-To install all necessary packages run
+To install all necessary Python packages run
    ````bash
    pip install -r requirements.txt
    ````